 Classic Austin Foods You Must Try

-Migas is one of Austin’s most famous creations.
+Migas is one of ATX’s most famous creations.
 The dish consists of fried tortillas mixed with eggs and cheese.
 It’s typically served with tortillas or as a taco.
 Some variations include veggies such as avocado and add-ons to make them even tastier.
 You can find this dish at many of the Mexican restaurants in Austin, but the ones at Veracruz All Natural are particularly tasty.

 Burnt ends are made from the fatty “point” cut of brisket.
 The dish features a deep beef flavor with a crisp and juicy texture.
 The brisket is smoked, then coated with seasoning s or sauce and then smoked again to create a caramelized finish with a soft, tender center.
 Franklin Barbecue and La Barbecue are two great spots to check out this delicacy.

 Topo Chico is the kin of the mineral beverage world.
 The sparkling mineral water comes from Mexico and features the perfect balance of bubbly and nuanced flavor.
 Drink it by itself or mix it in your next cocktail.

 Queso is a Mexican cheese dip that goes perfectly with everything from tortilla chips to tostadas and sandwiches.
 Fill up on this creamy, cheesy dip and you’ll melt into the best food coma you’ve ever had.